domijan/kh/README.md

 returns computed estimates and standard errors for any random effects and/or Markov random field spatial smoothing components, attached to an appropriate (spatial) dataframe.

+## Modelling example from UK

+All of these functions are used in the worked example below, applied to voting behaviour in the UK.

 First use the pre-functions: